DavidBien23/Projects/README.md

 the dataset then subtracts the data that are smaller than the chosen number and adds the data that are larger.
 After creating a list of sums, I find the smallest absolute value of difference between the data and chosen point as the average.
 The user can input data and accuracy.</p>

+### Teamwork 1

+<p>This was a class teamwork assignment in preperation for the Statistical and Risk
+Modelling (SRM) actuary exam where we choose the most important variables for a linear model.
+We were given data from Boston crime statistics from the Intro to Stat Learning (ISLR2) library.
+We used forward selection and a transformation of the dependent variable to grow our model to just 4 of the 13 variables.</p>